Chapter 6: Correction

 Sagen’s eyebrows rose.
 “How could you know that?”

 “I have been to Mestelina three times in recent years, traveling all over their countryside.
 They do not want a war with us.
 They may be primitive, but they are upright people.
-Someone is stirring up the border…well, our side of it.
+Someone is stirring up the border.
 I will seek answers.
 First, I must find my family.”

 “As you should.”
-Sagen rubbed his chin with his index finger as his eyes bore into the knight.
+Sagen rubbed his chin as his eyes bore into the knight.
 “I’ll talk to Father.”

 Jonathan prayed the result would be favorable.

-They shared warm memories and talked of hopes and plans for the future as the sun drifted west and shadows reemerged from under the benches.
+They shared warm memories and talked of hopes for the future.
+He told the prince about his son, David, becoming a knight when his apprenticeship was done.
+Finally, the sun drifted west and shadows reemerged from under the benches.

 Sagen drew him into another embrace.
-“If we don’t want Gaelib to know you’re here, leave now.
+“If we don’t want Gaelib to know you’re here, leave.
 The gardeners will come soon.
 I’ll see you tomorrow.
 Be careful.”

 “I will.
 Tomorrow then.”
 Jonathan gripped Sagen’s shoulder, beaming.
 “Thank you, old friend.”

-Prince Sagen sighed when he entered the king’s private dining hall to find Gaelib Melazera, the Earl of Lorness, seated, eating grapes.
+Prince Sagen sighed when he entered the king’s private dining room to find Gaelib Melazera, the Earl of Lorness, seated, eating grapes.

 His father, at the head of the table, picked at a bowl of nuts.
 “Ah, Sagen.
 Son, come sit, enjoy this wonderful fruit.”
 He waved his hand toward the perfectly ripened peaches, figs, and grapes.
 “Gaelib brought them from his orchards.”

-“An inspiring display, Gaelib,” Sagen commented as he sat.
+“An inspiring display, Gaelib,” Sagen said as he sat.
 He placed his leather boot across the other knee, leaning back in the chair.
 “But…what brings you here?
 Are the kingdom’s finances in jeopardy?”

 “No…no…” the royal steward cooed.
 “Our coffers are full, our creditors satisfied, and the nobles happy.”
-His hands raised as he emphasized each point.
+His hands emphasizing each point.
 “Plus, there’s money enough for the army to control the frontier with an overwhelming show of force.”

 Sagen watched as the small talk alternated between the king and his steward through the first course, leek-and-potato soup.
-Sagen gave small indications he was listening while praying for Gaelib to leave.
+Sagen gave small indications he was listening while praying that Gaelib would leave.

 During the second course, a porter entered with a message for the Earl of Lorness, causing him to make his excuses and depart.